 It was a phenomenal success back then, and despite the pandemic, is set to be again this year.
 If you can get tickets, and work out a suitable date under current restrictions, do so, it is one hell of a show.
 TICKETS (We’ve checked and sale is suspended for now).

-MATT LUCAS (Little Britain & Bake Off) is also in the concert version along with CARRIE HOPE FLETCHER and JOHN OWEN-JONES.
+MATT LUCAS (Little Britain & Bake Off) was also in the original concert version along with CARRIE HOPE FLETCHER and JOHN OWEN-JONES.

-Here’s a little treat from the Gala Opening of the staged concert last year.
+Here’s a little treat from the Gala Opening of the staged concert, almost two years ago now.
 Sir Cameron Mackintosh, Alain Boublil and Claude-Michel Schönberg at the Gala Premiere on the 21st August.
 With Michael Ball, Alfie Boe and the full company and orchestra singing “One Day More.”

 LES MISÉRABLES is at the Wales Millennium Centre from Tuesday 13th December 2022 to Saturday 14th January 2023.
 There are various performances, evening and Matinee with tickets starting at £23 through to £65.
 If you want to check the ticket situation either call the Box Office on 02920-636464 or go HERE.